 Mention a suggested donation on the invitation – 20$ per person is standard

-- Have a tip jar/container that is LABELLED and VISIBLE to everyone (at the food/drink table is a good spot)
+Have a tip jar/container that is LABELLED, well lit and VISIBLE to everyone (at the food/drink table is a good spot)

-As you are making an introduction for me to come up on stage, please mention where the donation jar is located and follow up with guests
+As you are making an introduction for me to come up on stage, please mention where the donation jar is located

 How much should I recommend for contributions?

 Think of it like a concert ticket. $20 per person cash contribution is a good amount to recommend to your guests on your invitations.
 This, in theory, should help to cover the show guarantee mentioned above in the payment section ➡ If you have 40 ppl @ $20 each = $800.